 All MTA-administered grants are issued to subgrantees on a reimbursement basis.
 Costs must be incurred before payment is made.
-All costs charged to MTAassisted projects must be supported by properly executed payrolls, time records, invoices, contracts, or vouchers evidencing in detail the nature and propriety of the charges.
+All costs charged to MTA-assisted projects must be supported by properly executed payrolls, time records, invoices, contracts, or vouchers evidencing in detail the nature and propriety of the charges.

-- Operating assistance funds will be paid by the MTA for time periods that are no less than one month and no greater than three months in length.
+Operating assistance funds will be paid by the MTA for time periods that are no less than one month and no greater than three months in length.
 This means your agency's Requests for Payment must be submitted quarterly, bimonthly, or monthly, no more than 30 days after the billing period.
 See Attachment 3.C for a sample Operating Assistance Request for Payment.
-Requests for Payment will only be approved if submitted on time and accompanied by a completed Operating Budget Summary and Service Performance Summary (Forms B-2 and 2a (including electronic version), Title VI Log, EEO Log, Charter Log, and Non-Fare Revenue Log, discussed in the next section). - For a capital reimbursement, the LOTS must submit copies of all supporting documentation for purchases, including original invoices, and, for any purchase over \$1,000, a copy of the concurrence letter that was received from the MTA Regional Planner.
+Requests for Payment will only be approved if submitted on time and accompanied by a completed Operating Budget Summary and Service Performance Summary (Forms B-2 and 2a, including electronic version), Title VI Log, EEO Log, Charter Log, and Non-Fare Revenue Log, discussed in the next section).
+Regional Planners will review and ensure compliance with specific program requirements, before approving for payment. • For a capital reimbursement, the LOTS must submit copies of all supporting documentation for purchases, including original invoices, and, for any purchase over \$1,000, a copy of the concurrence letter that was received from the MTA Regional Planner.
 See Attachment 3.D for a sample Capital Assistance Request for Payment.